|Fastest Growing Market:||Asia Pacific|

+Cardiovascular devices are used for the diagnosis of heart diseases and treatment of related health problems.
 The cardiovascular devices market is segmented by device type and geography.
-On the basis of device type, the market is segmented into the diagnostic and monitoring devices and therapeutic and surgical devices segments.
+On the basis of device type, the market is segmented into diagnostic and monitoring devices and therapeutic and surgical devices.
 The diagnostic and monitoring devices segment is further segmented into electrocardiogram (ECG), remote cardiac monitoring, and other diagnostic and monitoring devices.
-Similarly, the therapeutic and surgical devices segment is subdivided into cardiac assist devices, cardiac rhythm management device, catheter, grafts, heart valves, stents, and other therapeutic and surgical devices.
+Similarly, the therapeutic and surgical devices segment is subdivided into cardiac assist devices, cardiac rhythm management devices, catheters, grafts, heart valves, stents, and other therapeutic and surgical devices.
+The market report also covers the estimated market sizes and trends for 17 different countries across major regions globally.
+The report offers the value (in USD million) for the above segments.

-On the diagnostic and monitoring front, a new generation of portable and compact ECG is driving its greater adoption, especially in the home healthcare segment.
-There has been an increase in the incidence of cardiovascular diseases (CVD), wherein a long-term ECG monitoring is necessary.
+On the diagnostic and monitoring front, a new generation of portable and compact ECGs is driving its greater adoption, especially in the home healthcare segment.
+There has been an increase in the incidence of cardiovascular diseases (CVD), wherein long-term ECG monitoring is necessary.

 To understand key trends, Download Sample Report

-The United States dominates the cardiovascular devices market, owing to the high prevalence of the cardiovascular disease, the high adoption rate of minimally invasive procedures, the presence of reimbursements, rising geriatric population, and the high demand for continuous and home-based monitoring.
+The United States dominates the cardiovascular devices market, owing to the high prevalence of cardiovascular diseases, the high adoption rate of minimally invasive procedures, the presence of reimbursements, the rising geriatric population, and the high demand for continuous and home-based monitoring.

 To understand geography trends, Download Sample Report